From food producers to investment banks, the robots are on the march – with investors hot on their heels.

 Even in less structured disciplines, automation is now making ground.
 Leading media organisations, for example, are already using news-writing bots to deliver content online and in print.

 No wonder the automation market is expected to grow so rapidly.
 Estimates vary about scale and speed, but almost no-one disputes the enormous potential of automation technologies to have a massive impact on the future of work over the coming decades.
-Technology consultant IDC suggests the global robotics market could be worth $135bn by 2019, while McKinsey says half of today’s work activities could be automated by 2055 – and that this threshold could even be reached by 2035.
+Transparency Market Research estimate that the global robotics market could be worth $147bn by the end of 2025, while McKinsey says half of today’s work activities could be automated by 2055 – and that this threshold could even be reached by 2035.

 In practice, a range of factors will affect adoption rates.
 One crucial question centres on trust – how quickly will people feel confident enough about the technology to depend on it, particularly in safety critical contexts?
 Regulatory acceptance of automation may also lag the speed with which technology evolves.